 The shares of our common stock offered by this prospectus are being registered solely for the account of the selling stockholders.
-We will not receive any of the proceeds from the sale of these shares; however, we will receive an aggregate of approximately \$805,928 upon the exercise of the warrants, subject to exchange rates.
+We will not receive any of the proceeds from the sale of these shares; however, we will receive an aggregate of approximately \$364,582, assuming a U.S./Canada exchange rate of US\$0.78 for CND\$1.00 upon the exercise of the common stock purchase warrants.